Somewhat to my disappointment, I've realized that the vast

 |

-Design & User Research I direct the Interaction Design team and the User Research team within anthem.ai, Anthem's AI division.
+Interaction Design & User Research I head two teams, Interaction Design and User Research, as part of Carelon Health Platforms, formerly anthem.ai, part of the Anthem Blue Cross/Blue Shield insurance organizations.
 We build, test, and deploy new interfaces for AI-powered medical products for physicians, clinicians, and administrators, collaborating with product management, data science, and engineering teams to build impactful tools to empower doctors and clinical staff to operate at the top of their licenses. |

 October 2016-